aferrandi/dbtarzan/README.md

 Hospital: find fast all the people that got a special kind of sickness.

-You can do the same with standard SQL queries, but in this way it is much faster.
+You can do the same with standard SQL queries or with views, but in this way it is much faster.
+This is for example the best tool to explore a database you never saw before.

 Code
 ----